mateuszdorobek/python3.info/dragon/polish/sprint-04.rst

     Title: Dragon can return its position.

     Scenario 1: Dragon returns its position.
-    When Dragon is created with name "Wawelski" and position x=50 y=120, When Dragon gets position,
+    Given Dragon is created with name "Wawelski" and position x=50 y=120, When Dragon gets position,
-    Then display x=1 y=2.
+    Then value is x=1 y=2.

 Acceptance Criteria